02 – Erica Roe Streaks at Twickenham.

 19 – Ozzy Osbourne‘s guitarist and right-hand man Randy Rhoads dies when his plane crashes after buzzing Osbourne’s tour bus.

-22 – 60 Argentinean scrap merchants land in South Georgia on the Falkland Islands and hoist their national flag.
+22 – 60 Argentinean scrap merchants land at Leith Harbour, South Georgia on the disputed Falkland Islands (which Britain claimed in 1833) and hoist their national flag.
+The group is asked to leave immediately and seek British permission to work on the island.

 22 – NASA launches the space shuttle Columbia from Cape Canaveral on its third flight, with Major Jack R Lousma and Lieutenant Colonel Charles G Fullerton aboard.
 It returns safely on 30 March.